TalLovton/Weather-App/README.md

 # Weather App
-This is a simple weather application developed using Python and Tkinter library.
-The app allows users to retrieve weather details for a specific location using the OpenWeatherMap API.
+This is a simple Weather App implemented in Python using the Tkinter library.
+It allows users to search for the weather information of a specific city and displays various weather attributes such as temperature, feels like temperature, wind speed, humidity, description, and sunrise/sunset times.

 ## Features
 Retrieve current weather details including temperature, humidity, wind speed, and weather conditions.